AJCJ97/acanalytics/src/content/projects/database-generator.md

 The project follows a **step-by-step data generation pipeline**, designed to mirror real analytical workflows:

 1. **Data Ingestion**
-   Multiple CSV files are loaded into memory using `NumPy`, each representing a controlled data domain:
+   Multiple CSV files are loaded into memory using NumPy, each representing a controlled data domain:
    - First names
    - Last names
    - Dates (bounded time range)